"Welcome to the McCain Ranch"

 Joe Brown played Jake.
 He's was one the guys who worked for Lucas rounding up steers.
 He's the one who had been drugged with Jimson weed and died.

 George Bruggeman appeared five episodes of The Rifleman ― The Coward as one of Ben Smith's cowhand

 ― Seven as one of the seven prisoners ― The Promoter as a spectator at the shooting match ― Miss Bertie as a Barfly ― The Mescalero Curse as the Hangman.

 The '7' Prisoners

 Doc Burrage was a regular character ~ how many different actors played Doc Burrage?
+Can you name them?